jamiebrynes7/spatialos-sdk-rs/README.md

 ## Setup

 1. Clone this repository.
-2. Run `cargo run --bin download_sdk -- -d ./spatialos-sdk/dependencies -s 13.3.1` to download the C API dependencies.
+2. Run `cargo run --bin download_sdk -- -d dependencies -s 13.3.1` to download the C API dependencies.
 3. Run `cargo build`

 If these steps complete successfully, the `spatialos-sdk` crate has been built and linked successfully and can be used in user code.